Conventional superconductivity in single-crystalline BiPt: Discussion and Conclusions

 \section{Discussion and Conclusions}

 A recent report on the topological properties of the Bi$_2$Pd$_x$Pt$_{1-x}$ compounds revealed the topological trivial nature of BiPt (x=0) \cite{sharma2024} and that Pd-substituted systems may realize Dirac surface states; the binding energy of the Dirac states is farthest from the Fermi surface in the case of BiPt.
 We studied the normal and superconducting state properties of this material, which exhibits anisotropic properties due to its hexagonal crystal lattice.
 In the normal state, BiPt is a metal with hole-like carriers.
 BiPt is a weak type-II superconductor with Ginzburg-Landau parameter $\kappa_{GL}$ exceeding $1/\sqrt{2}$ (1.86 and 2.27), but that is smaller than most type-II superconductors.
 Our $\mu$SR measurements point to the field-sensitive nature of the penetration depth.
 BiPt exhibits a nodeless and anisotropic superconducting gap in the weak coupling regime, likely due to its multi-band nature.
 The superconducting state preserves time-reversal symmetry.
 Thus, we conclude that BiPt is a conventional $s$-wave superconductor with topologically trivial properties.
+These results on BiPt are in stark contrast to those of similar systems, such as $t$-PtBi$_2$, which is also a hexagonal material with topologically non-trivial surface superconductivity\cite{gao2018, schimmel2024}.
+Isostructural $\gamma$-BiPd is also a topologically non-trivial superconductor \cite{chiang2023,sharma2024}.
+Therefore, our work will serve as a valuable reference, as BiPt is a suitable comparison system with other similar Bi/Pt/Pd systems, which exhibit a diverse range of exotic properties.